-Fencing throughout the project was found to be in good condition during the 2014 Fall inspection.
-The only deficiencies noted were that the fencing around the toll equipment buildings does not appear to have been grounded.
+Fencing throughout the project was found to be in good condition during the Fall 2015 inspection.
+The only deficiency noted was the fencing on the Northbound Mainlanes, just south of South Brushy Creek bridge, was knocked over in one section.
+This section should be removed or replaced.